mikerhodesideas/free/README.md

 Follow the instructions, get it all setup, then come back here.
 The benefit being you can use AI to get insights on data for YOUR account once your pmax sheet is setup.

-Next, install the PMax Whisperer script & copy the **[v7 template sheet here](https://docs.google.com/spreadsheets/d/1SLEu4Gj3x5UfcyIgWGcqQerV7ej9u38GHifSUZh4wrI/copy).**
+Next, install the PMax Whisperer script & copy the template sheet (link in script)

 <br/><br/>

 ### **Let’s walk through the various settings you’ll need on your Sheet**

+**Choose the Reports** - tick the reports you want to create.
+Note some of these require the 'advanced' options in the PMax Insights sheet to have run first

-**PMax Sheet URL** - the URL of the sheet you created when you setup the latest version of my script (above)
+**PMax Sheet URL** - the URL of the sheet you created when you setup the latest version of my PMaxInsights script

 **Choose LLM** - new for v7, choose if you want to use OpenAI or Anthropic

-**AI Model to use** - no need to change this, but if you want to save a few pennies, choose 'cheaper' (better means GPT4 or claude3-opus)
+**AI Model to use** - no need to change this, but if you want to save a few pennies, choose 'cheaper' (better means GPT4o or claude3-opus)

-**API Key** - don’t worry, you’ll struggle to spend $1/month, but you do need this.
+**API Key** - don’t worry, you’ll struggle to spend a few dollars a month, but you do need this.
 Get yours [**OpenAI**](https://platform.openai.com/api-keys) [**Anthropic**](https://docs.anthropic.com/claude/reference/getting-started-with-the-api)

-**Report**  - choose the report(s) you want, there are 9 options.
-Have a play & see which you find more useful.
-New for v7 create multiple reports at once!

 **Language** - pick your language from the list (you can type yours over the top of the dropdown if it’s not there!)